Asymptotic stability and cut-off phenomenon for the underdamped Langevin dynamics: Approximation by a Gaussian Process

-We note here that Theorems \ref{thm:cut-off} and \ref{thm:profilecut-off} are a simple consequence of this theorem.
-It remains to analyze the behavior of $D^{\epsilon}(t_{\textup{mix}}^{\epsilon}(x)+w)$ for $w\in\mathbb{R}$ as $\epsilon\rightarrow0$, and this step is identical to \cite{cut-off_overdamped} as for the overdamped Langevin dynamics.
-Hence, we formally conclude the proof of these theorems by assuming Theorem \ref{thm:tv}. \begin{proof}[Proof of Theorems \ref{thm:cut-off} and \ref{thm:profilecut-off} ] The proof of Theorems \ref{thm:cut-off} and \ref{thm:profilecut-off} are identical to that of \cite[Corollary 2.7]{cut-off_overdamped} and \cite[Corollary 2.9]{cut-off_overdamped}, respectively. \end{proof} The basic strategy to prove Theorem \ref{thm:tv} is based on the coupling argument developed in \cite{cut-off_overdamped}, but due to the degeneracy and lack of global contraction, we need to considerably refine the argument.
+The basic strategy to prove Theorem \ref{thm:tv} is based on the coupling argument developed in \cite{cut-off_overdamped}, but due to the degeneracy and lack of global contraction, we need to considerably refine the argument.
 Our scheme of proof allows us to tackle the degeneracy in~\eqref{eq:uld} and could be extended to other processes with similar degeneracy.
 We explain now the structure of this proof.

 The first step is to control the total variation distance between the process $(X_{t}^{\epsilon}(x))_{t\geq0}$ and its Gaussian approximation $(Z_{t}^{\epsilon}(x))_{t\geq0}$ using the moment estimates obtained in Proposition \ref{prop:main_apprx}. \begin{prop} Let $(t^{\epsilon})_{\epsilon>0}$ be a sequence of positive real numbers such that